 With the help of ISEAS’s former Senior Visiting Fellow U Ye Htut, the Library has been building up a collection of oral history interviews since 2017, with 14 individuals to date who have given oral narratives, covering a wide range of subjects documenting not only their personal life experiences but also their involvement in various aspects of social and political development of post-war Myanmar and its nation building path.

 These interviews comprise more than 70 hours of audio recordings, with 795 pages of transcripts in Burmese already completed for 6 of the interviews.
 Of the 14 interviews in this collection, 12 are available for immediate access by scholars and academics studying and writing about modern Myanmar history.
-The metadata of these open access interviews may be viewed via ISEAS Library’s SEALionPLUS database (https://sealionplus.iseas.edu.sg), while 2 interviews are embargoed until 31 Dec 2022.
+Two interviews are embargoed until 31 Dec 2022.
+The metadata of these open access interviews may be viewed on-site, via Library’s SEALionPLUS database.

 Interested researchers may enquire with ISEAS Library (email@example.com) for more details and access to the available interviews.
 A short introduction to each of the interviewees is available below.